jacbop/brewery/README.md

 grain temp, absorption

 ## efficiency
-pounds of grain and quanitity of hops
+pounds of grain and quantity of hops

 ## time to heat, to cool